gurindersingh/innovative/README.md

 ## Search & Export

 Click `Search & Export` button to open up a modal.
 In the modal, You will be able to search and export the document.
-Available formats are `JSON`, `PDF`, and `CSV`
+Available formats are `PDF`, and `CSV`

 ## Testing